christian-westbrook/anansi/README.md

 `"title"  : "christianwestbrook.dev"`
 `}`

 More configuration settings are planned for future releases.
-To request a particular setting, feel free to submit an issue [here](https://github.com/christian-westbrook/portfolio-web-system/issues) using the `enhancement` label.
+To request a particular setting, feel free to submit an issue [here](https://github.com/christian-westbrook/anansi/issues) using the `enhancement` label.

 ## Create

-Blog posts are defined in XML format and stored in the `/public/blogs/` directory.
+Blog posts are defined in an XML format and stored in the `/public/blogs/` directory.
 To add a new blog post to the system, create a new blog file using the following XML format and place it in the `/public/blogs/` directory.
-The blog engine will detect all blog files stored in this directory and render them as blog posts in order from the most recent post to the oldest post.
+The blog engine will detect and render all blog files stored in this directory.

+To quickly get started with creating blogs, you can use the file `/public/blogs/demo.xml` as an example.

+To preview what your blog feed will look like deployed, open a terminal or command prompt and navigate to the `/public/` directory.
+If you have PHP installed, you can start a local server that will host your copy of the Anansi platform by using a command like `php -S localhost:8000` from inside the `/public/` directory.
+You can then navigate to the preview using a web browser, which in this example would be located at `http://localhost:8000`

-The following code block demonstrates the minimal requirements for a single blog post.
+The following block defines the minimum requirements for a single blog post.

 ```
 <?xml version="1.0" encoding="UTF-8"?>